 We don’t know how to make fat people into thin people or thin people into fat people.
 It’s okay for the people who are fat to be fat.
 Fat isn’t a horrible thing that we need to try desperately to avoid.The only horrible thing is the amount of abuse heaped onto the backs of fat people.

 Edited conclusion: While originally I welcomed comments on this post, 4 days and 400 comments later I’m pretty much over it.
 Almost no comments are making it through moderation.
-Some positive comments will still trickle through, but if you are hear to argue, explain, or even just take a tone I don’t like, I probably won’t approve your comment.
+Some positive comments will still trickle through, but if you are here to argue, explain, or even just take a tone I don’t like, I probably won’t approve your comment.
 You might think you have something useful to say, but trust me, I’ve heard it all before, explained myself till I’m blue in the face, and I just don’t care.
-There’s a whole wide world of fat acceptance writing on the internet for you if you would actually like answers to your arguments and questions.
+There’s a whole wide world of fat acceptance writing on the internet for you if you really want answers to your arguments and questions.

 21 Things to Stop Saying Unless You Hate Fat People by Issa Waters is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.